dineshkumares/info_extraction_receipts/README.md

 </p>

 <p align="center">
-<i> An example of using an OCR engine: Tesseract for text extraction.</i>
+<i> Figure: An example of using an OCR engine: Tesseract for text extraction.</i>
 </p>

 The main issue/concern with this approach is that invoices do not follow a universal pattern.
 Utilities such as regex could be used to extract information based on pattern but it is not a scalable solution.
 As the data size increases, there is the need to deal with different patterns of documents which would break a brute-force searching algorithm.